Tynward1234/BYPAZZTOOL-gam-adb-bypasser/README.md

-This is a Bash program that bypasses google accounts and knox maybe not useful but meh
+This is a Batch program that bypasses google accounts and knox maybe not useful but meh